gkjohnson/threejs-sandbox/shader-debugger/README.md

 # Shader Debugger

-A shade debug renderer intended to help with understanding and reading data from shaders.
+A wrapper for WebGLRenderer intended to help with debugging and reading data from shaders.

 # Use